 Skip to content

-Anything bite-size just means you can have more, right?!
-These adorable mini silver dollar pancakes are soft and delicate with slightly crisped edges and made quickly and easily with your everyday pantry items.
-So, stack them high and enjoy!
+These mini silver dollar pancakes are soft and delicate with slightly crisped edges.
+Easy to make with everyday pantry items and perfect for breakfast!

 This post may contain affiliate links.
 Read disclosure policy.

-These adorable mini pancakes are not made from your average lighter, thinner buttermilk pancake recipe.
-These are sturdier, which is important since this is an egg-free pancake batter!
+These adorable mini silver dollar pancakes are not made from your average lighter, thinner buttermilk pancake recipe.

 These bite-sized little dippers are soft and fluffy on the inside and slightly crispy around the edges.
 You can stack ’em, skewer them, or snack on them whenever you want.
-They’re great for adults and kids, and toddlers especially love them.
+They are great for adults and kids, and toddlers especially love them.

 Why This Recipe Works